Carroll Shelby: Ford-Shelby projects

-The Shelby GT500 was revealed at the New York International Auto Show, and became available in the summer of 2006 as part of the model year 2007 lineup.
-It was powered by a 5.4 Liter Modular V8, with four-valves-per-cylinder heads borrowed from the $150K Ford GT supercar, an Eaton M122 Roots-type supercharger rated by Ford at 500 hp and 480 lbft of torque.
-It had a Tremec T-6060 manual transmission, reworked suspension geometry, 18-inch wheels, functional aerodynamic body kit, and a retro solid rear axle.
+At the 2005 New York International Auto Show, Ford introduced the Shelby GT500, the first official collaboration between Shelby and Ford on a Mustang since 1971.
+It became available in the summer of 2006 as part of the model year 2007 lineup.
+It was powered by a supercharged and intercooled Modular 5.4L V8 engine, with four-valves-per-cylinder heads borrowed from the Ford GT, an Eaton M122 Roots-type supercharger and a power output rated by Ford at 500 hp and 480 lbft of torque.
+It had a Tremec T-6060 6-speed manual transmission, reworked suspension geometry, 18-inch wheels, functional aerodynamic body kit, and a retro solid rear axle.
 The GT500 started at an MSRP of $40,930 for the coupe, and $45,755 for the convertible.
 Although Carroll Shelby had no hands-on involvement in the design of the car, he provided Ford and SVT (Special Vehicle Team) input on what would make the car better and convinced Ford to use wider rear tires (from 255 mm wide to 285 mm wide).

 Shelby, in cooperation with the Hertz Corporation, produced 500 cars named "Shelby GT-H" in 2006, designed after the Shelby G.T.350H "Rent-a-Racer" from 1966 under a similar partnership.
 This was a special-edition Ford Mustang GT, available for rental from Hertz.
 A Ford Racing Performance Group FR1 Power Pack increased the GT's 4.6 L V8 engine to 325 hp.
 The cars included a custom Shelby hood and black and gold body styling, incorporating a gold-plated "Hertz" nameplate on both sides.

 A consumer version of the Shelby GT-H was available from Shelby through Ford dealers, called the Shelby GT.
 There were 5,682 vehicles for 2007 and 2,300 for 2008 were built.
 They had the same engine as the GT-H, but more suspension, appearance, and drivetrain upgrades and were available with either manual or automatic transmission.
 White and black colors were available for 2007 models and grabber orange or vista blue were available for 2008.
 A convertible was available in 2008 also.
 An available upgrade from the Shelby factory in Las Vegas were a few different superchargers.
 It then was called a Shelby GT/SC.
 All Shelby GTs are shipped with the Shelby serial number (CSM) on the dashboard badge and in the engine compartment, such as 07SGT0001 or 08SGT0001.

+Both Ford and Shelby American continue to use the Shelby name on high performance variants of the Mustang.